Welcome to SoMAS!

 Academic units like SoMAS exist in a dynamic environment.
 The School’s core mission, principles and values provide the guideposts as the program navigates a world in which trends in scientific knowledge, technological innovation, pedagogical theory, budgets, socioeconomic factors and a myriad other factors intermesh to produce opportunities and constraints to achieving them.
 Periodically, we take a step back to assure that we can still see the forest for the trees.
-This was most recently done in 2014 and the 2014-2018 SoMAS Strategic Plan is an update of the 2008 plan.
+This was most recently done in 2018 and the new SoMAS Strategic Plan, “ A Vision for SoMAS Science, Education, and Outreach Leadership, 2019-2024”, is available on our website as of April 22, 2019.

 The latest summary of the research and faculty and staff at SoMAS is available in our Biennial Report.